Visit sivananda.org/india for complete information on courses and programs at our ashrams and centres throughout India.

 - Mahabalipuram Beach and sea shore temple

-- The charming temples and sights of Pondicherry, a former French colony
+- Sri Aurobindo's ashram and the charming sites of Pondicherry, a former French colony

 - And much more...